robbie01/DodgeFruit/README.md

   - Use `mkdir buildem; cd buildem; emcmake cmake -G Ninja ..; ninja`
 - A streaming texture is now used instead of GetWindowSurface to maximize compatibility with Emscripten.
   - When using GetWindowSurface, the colors weren't consistent between native and Emscripten.
 This makes sense, as SDL surfaces weren't made for portability.
-  - For some reason, changing screens is now a slow operation, even though the gameplay itself is still decent.
+  - For some reason, changing screens is now a slow operation, even though the gameplay itself is still decent outside of Emscripten.
     - Even weirder, it's faster under MinGW/WINE than Linux native.
 This world is mad.